jstac/hh_sampling/README.rst

 .. _hh_sampling:

 ******************************************************************
-Exact Sampling from the Stationary Distribution of Entry-Exit Models
+Perfect Simulation for Models of Industry Dynamics
 ******************************************************************

-This page collects files and computer code for the paper **Exact Sampling from the Stationary Distribution of Entry-Exit Models** by Takashi Kamihigashi and John Stachurski.
+This page collects files and computer code for the paper **Perfect Simulation for Models of Industry Dynamics** by Takashi Kamihigashi and John Stachurski.

 Abstract
 ---------

-In equilibrium models of firm dynamics, the stationary equilibrium distribution of firms summarizes the predictions of the model for a given set of primitives.
-Focusing on Hopenhayn's seminal model of firm dynamics with entry and exit (Econometrica, 60:5, 1992, p.~1127--1150), we provide an algorithm that samples *exactly* from the stationary distribution for any specified exit threshold.
-The algorithm is able to rapidly generate large numbers of exact and independent draws from the stationary distribution, and thus can be used to obtain unbiased estimates and confidence intervals for moments and distributions of interest.
+In this paper we introduce a technique for perfect simulation from the stationary distribution of a standard model of industry dynamics.
+The method can be adapted to other, possibly non-monotone, regenerative processes found in industrial organization and other fields of economics.
+The algorithm we propose is a version of coupling from the past.
+It is straightforward to implement and exploits the regenerative property of the process in order to achieve rapid coupling.

 Code